Beyond a Buzzword

 Even when a firm’s culture is aligned with its core values and represents the big picture of where the team wants to go, being accountable to that culture often brings challenging moments.
 A strong organizational culture can help support many strategic goals at once, but it does not solve every problem.
 Promoting a supportive and collaborative culture where learning and hard work are rewarded accordingly is attractive to newly hired employees—but will they still feel aligned with the company’s goals and culture if the economic outlook changes?

 It is also important to realize the limits that fun office perks and financial benefits can have in creating a strong culture.
 They may even distract from more significant conversations and decisions around culture.
 While offering fun experiences and incentives that keep employees excited to do their best work is important, thinking about culture in terms of tangible rewards is only one aspect of it.

 A Living, Breathing Project

 Making this surveying a regular and transparent practice demonstrates that commitment to culture is a priority.
-Rowe also suggests that leaders figure out how to strategically approach survey results before receiving the data.
 In addition, finding opportunities to connect with employees about their working environment and whether it is a good fit for them can be a useful way of gathering additional data, even if the questions asked are not explicitly about culture.

-While having a strong culture has undoubtedly gained new attention in the last year, Rowe will encourage her audience at the GWSCPA Nonprofit Symposium to keep it top-of-mind on an ongoing basis—no matter the broader business environment.
 Culture matters in both ordinary times and extraordinary ones.
-The organizations that see culture’s importance and align their culture to their core values, listen for feedback, and adjust accordingly will be better prepared to weather the inevitable storms.
+Organizations that see culture’s importance and align their culture to their core values, listen for feedback, and adjust accordingly will be better prepared to weather the inevitable storms.